A Voluntary Program with Benefits for Landowners and the Environment

 Resource specialists work with each landowner to develop a project plan that meets their objectives.
-The width of the buffer next to the stream or river may vary from 35 to 180 feet.
-The minimum buffer width is determined based on the width of the flood plain.
+The width of the buffer next to the stream or river may vary from 50 to 180 feet.
+CREP also plants wetlands, wetland buffers, and hedgerows.

 Landowners may elect to enroll only a portion of their stream or river frontage or only one side.

 Click here to see the Progression of a Forested Stream Buffer (From Field to Forest)

 CREP is a partnership between the State and Federal Governments.

 The program is administered by USDA Farm Service Agency (FSA).
 Whatcom Conservation District, under Washington State funding, provides the technical support and project planning.
 Land is enrolled in CREP under either a 10 or 15 year agreement.

 A Whatcom Conservation District Resource Specialist will visit your property to make a no-obligation site assessment.
 The Resource Specialist will discuss buffer design options and provide estimates of the rental rate and the signing bonus.